A bit of folk wisdom for the modern world.

 How to make a herbal salve

 After your infused oil is done, you’ll need to mix it with your wax, which literally takes 10 minutes. 🙂 Again, you want to be sure that you’re using quality wax, which is suitable for skin care.
-You’ll need about 2 parts of wax to 8 parts of oil, but you want to find an exact recipe to get the right consistency of the salve, because all oils and waxes act a bit differently.
+You’ll need about 1 part of wax to 4 parts of oil, but you want to find an exact recipe to get the right consistency of each individual salve, because all oils and waxes act a bit differently.

 Heat up the wax in a double broiler or directly in a small pot on low heat.
 When it’s melted, reduce the heat to minimum, add the oil and stir to mix evenly.
 Make sure the mixture doesn’t boil!
 When it’s done, pour into your containers and leave it out to cool.
 It will harden into the herbal salve, but getting the right consistency might take some trying.